Jovani-Tamayo/Jovani-Tamayo/README.md

 ## ╚══Jovani Tamayo══╝

-**`IT Professional`**
+**`Web3 Security Researcher'**

-I am a full-time student looking to transition into the IT field.
+I am a full-time student looking to transition into web3 Security.
 I have learned through a mix of courses and projects that are displayed here.
-I have put a lot of effort into these projects and have gained great knowledge in the world of IT.
+I have put a lot of effort into these projects and have gained great knowledge in Security Reviews.
 Thank you for taking the time to look through my portfolio!